 The Organization for Social Media Safety is at the forefront of social media safety expertise backed by a world-class staff, Advisory Council, and Board of Directors.

 We work with schools, government agencies, businesses, and parents across the country to make social media safer for families.

 Social media use is on the rise.
 Educate yourself on the social media-related dangers you or your family may encounter.

 See how you can help us protect against social media-related dangers like cyberbullying, hate speech, human trafficking, and propaganda.

 The Organization for Social Media Safety was born out of tragedy.
 Today, we fight every day to protect families from the dangers linked to social media.See Our Impact

 Our school-based social media safety presentations teach students and parents how to stay safe from social media-related dangers -- like cyberbullying, social media addiction, sexual harassment, violence, and hate speech.Learn More

 Free Super Course for Parents

-Introducing the Buckling the Social Media Seatbelt SuperCourse -- an innovative, new course for parents with children on or just getting onto social media.
-Parents will learn our exclusive, effective system for keeping their child safe on social media.Enroll for Free Today
+Take our FREE Buckling the Social Media Seatbelt SuperCourse -- an innovative, new course for parents with children on or just getting onto social media.
+Parents will learn our exclusive, effective system for keeping their children safe on social media.Enroll for Free Today